Hysteresis: Electronic circuits

 Often, some amount of hysteresis is intentionally added to an electronic circuit to prevent unwanted rapid switching.
 This and similar techniques are used to compensate for contact bounce in switches, or noise in an electrical signal.

 A Schmitt trigger is a simple electronic circuit that exhibits this property.

 A latching relay uses a solenoid to actuate a ratcheting mechanism that keeps the relay closed even if power to the relay is terminated.

+Some positive feedback from the output to one input of a comparator can increase the natural hysteresis (a function of its gain) it exhibits.

 Hysteresis is essential to the workings of some memristors (circuit components which "remember" changes in the current passing through them by changing their resistance).

 Hysteresis can be used when connecting arrays of elements such as nanoelectronics, electrochrome cells and memory effect devices using passive matrix addressing.
 Shortcuts are made between adjacent components (see crosstalk) and the hysteresis helps to keep the components in a particular state while the other components change states.
 Thus, all rows can be addressed at the same time instead of individually.

 In the field of audio electronics, a noise gate often implements hysteresis intentionally to prevent the gate from "chattering" when signals close to its threshold are applied.